GoPayment Overall Rating

 GoPayment credit card processing is quoted at a flat fee of 2.75% per swiped transaction like Square’s 2.75%.
 Just like Square, GoPayment’s fee is higher when transactions are typed into the phone rather than swiped through the reader, coming in at 3.75% versus 3.15% +$0.25 with Square.
 At first glance it appears that the companies are using the same pricing model and that GoPayment offers a very slight savings for swiped transactions.
 Upon digging deeper, this reviewer found that there is more to GoPayment’s pricing.

 Unlike Square, which uses the same processing rate for all card types, GoPayment actually has two tiers for swiped transactions.
-The fine print indicates that the 2.7% fee is actually reserved for Visa and MasterCard “Qualified” cards, which are typically personal credit/debit cards that do not have a rewards or miles program attached to them.
+The fine print indicates that the 2.75% fee is actually reserved for swiped Visa and MasterCard “Qualified” cards, which are typically personal credit/debit cards that do not have a rewards or miles program attached to them.
 However, GoPayment does not list exactly which card types it considers to be “Qualified.”
-The second tier has a rate of 3.7% for swiped transactions and applies to “Non-Qualified” cards.
-GoPayment defines “Non-Qualifed” as “corporate cards, foreign cards, and transactions that do not meet Visa/MC/Discover Network requirements for the best interchange program.”
+The second tier of 3.75% applies to “Qualified” cards that have been keyed in.
+GoPayment will also add $0.15 to any transaction, swiped or keyed, that is considered “Non-Qualified.”
+GoPayment defines “Non-Qualified” as “corporate cards, foreign cards, and transactions that do not meet Visa/MC/Discover Network requirements for the best interchange program.”
 There is no mention of whether rewards/miles cards fall into the “Non-Qualified” category, which seems to indicate that they fall into the “Qualified” tier.
 These tier distinctions are important because a high percentage of credit cards have have rewards programs attached to them.

 GoPayment offers another tier of pricing for merchants with moderate-to-high transaction volume.
 For a monthly fee of $12.95, merchants can get a lower “Qualified” swipe rate of 1.75% with the “Non-Qualified” rate staying the same.
 Merchants that wish to take American Express or JCB cards through GoPayment will need to set up separate AMEX and JCB merchant accounts, which is typical in the credit card processing industry.
 These accounts can easily be set up during the GoPayment signup process, or by visiting the companies’ respective websites at a later date.

-One major benefit of GoPayment over Square is that GoPayment does not have a card-not-present transaction limit like Square does.
-GoPayment is also much more transparent about processing limits and notifies merchants what their limits are in their online dashboards.
+GoPayment is transparent about processing limits and notifies merchants what their limits are in their online dashboards.
 Merchants who will have high processing volumes or high ticket sales ($5,000+/mo or $500+/sale ) will want to contact GoPayment to get higher processing limits.

 It is important to note, if you are already an Intuit Merchant Services customer, that the free card reader offer only applies to new customers.
 Therefore, it looks like existing customers will still be bound to their original merchant account agreement and be required to purchase the card reader if they wish to use GoPayment.